 Perhaps, though, one of the truest of winners for "best of the month" was the Equinox, and the start of Spring.

 By god am I glad that I somehow suddenly have hours of daylight left after I finish my work day, as opposed to crossing the lake in the dark.
 And gosh, it sure is nice that the cherry blossoms and magnolias are out.

 Also, Seattle Central Library has a real cool main branch building, where I enjoyed killing some time.

-Outside of these lovely activities, I had a nice hike to Lake 22 (post forthcoming), had an excellent experience getting sized for mountaineering boots at Ascent Outdoors in Ballard, and greatly enjoyed a wilderness navigation course last Saturday, which included quite a lot of bushwacking up and down a ridge, in the name of "following a bearing."
+Outside of these lovely activities, I had a nice hike to Lake 22 (post now here), had an excellent experience getting sized for mountaineering boots at Ascent Outdoors in Ballard, and greatly enjoyed a wilderness navigation course last Saturday, which included quite a lot of bushwacking up and down a ridge, in the name of "following a bearing."
 Hey!
 I learned useful stuff!

 Worst of the Month

 I've had a relatively busy month at work.
 I've also spent a good while nursing what I think is a sinus infection, after most of the birthday celebrations.
 For this reason, I've done a lot less than I'd otherwise have planned, and ended up running around doing some things very last minute.
 Whoops!
 Much as I like writing for this blog, I do not like writing for this blog more than I enjoy being healthy.

 I've complained about Google's poor customer support, and how badly Google Maps has been running on my phone since I got it "returned" from their customer support office (re: since they sent me a "new" refurbished phone.)
 Well, it turns out that it is actually completely unable to pick up a GPS signal without either being connected to cell towers, or to my car.
 Meaning it is worse than useless as a hiking navigation aid.
 So, I'm going to have to start up the whole customer service song and dance again, because like, they literally sent me a broken phone to replace my broken phone.